preparedfordisaster/preparedfordisaster/README.md

 ```
 http DELETE prepared-for-disaster.herokuapp.com/api/plan/572b87956efe0a1100607bef token:eyJ08976546khjgfdtygukjlbvhg4M2Y4ZDI3NTM4ZjY3Nzgxyiuyfjhmvbdfghf98765HFGJKkjhgmvgfhjGJjkhmvHJKzZTgxODJkMTVlMWQxIiwiaWF0IjoxNDYyNDY2NTI0fQ.oiuyo0klhkz1yYYkKOwSzW45BAsKK4l8FYZyma
 ```
-There is no need to concat the JSON file because we are simply deleting it.
+There is no need to cat the JSON file because we are simply deleting it.

 ## How to GET